massbath/bank-account-es/README.md

 In order to check my operations As a bank client I want to see the history (operation,date,amount,balance) of my operation

+### US 4

+In order to check my actual balance As a bank client I want to see a detailed balance (total, total credit, total debit)